open-webui/docs/docs/intro.md

 - **If Ollama is on a Different Server**, use this command:

-- To connect to Ollama on another server, change the `OLLAMA_BASE_URL` to the server's URL:

   ```bash
   docker run -d -p 3000:8080 -e OLLAMA_BASE_URL=https://example.com -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
   ```